thewizardplusplus/wizard-intro/README.md

     - quit at the finish of the fading out;
 - drawing of the text rectangles (optionally):
   - automatic horizontal and vertical centering;
+  - align text in the rectangles to the center;
   - automatic text splitting into lines:
     - each line contains as many words as possible;
     - select the largest possible font size to fit the text on the screen;